AlgoTraders/stock-analysis-engine/docs/source/README.rst

 Stock Analysis Engine
 =====================

-Build and tune your own investment algorithms using a distributed, fault-resilient approach capable of running many backtests and live-trading algorithms at the same time on publicly traded companies with automated datafeeds from: `Yahoo <https://finance.yahoo.com/>`__, `IEX Real-Time Price <https://iextrading.com/developer/docs/>`__ and `FinViz <https://finviz.com>`__ (includes: pricing, options, news, dividends, daily, intraday, screeners, statistics, financials, earnings, and more).
+Build and tune investment algorithms with a distributed stack for running backtests and live-trading algorithms on publicly traded companies with automated datafeeds from: `IEX Real-Time Price <https://iextrading.com/developer/docs/>`__, `Tradier <https://tradier.com/>`__ and `FinViz <https://finviz.com>`__ (includes: pricing, options, news, dividends, daily, intraday, screeners, statistics, financials, earnings, and more).
 Runs on Kubernetes and docker-compose.
+Pricing data is automatically compressed and there are included Kubernetes yaml files for showing how to fetch new pricing data as fast as per minute and backup all pricing assets to your own AWS S3 buckets (for a nightly backup).

 .. image:: https://i.imgur.com/pH368gy.png